r11b22/gb-emulator/design_docs/concept.md

 * 0xff0-0xff4B : I(nput)/O(utput)
 * 0xff80-0xfffe : High (speed) ram 127 bytes
 * 0xffff : interupt register 1 byte (stores interupt type)

+## interrupts

+every interrupt only the PC is pushed to the stack

+the reti instruction pops this from the stack and resumes its normal opperation

+### vblank
+vblank is triggered every frame

+the vblank interrupt code is located in 0x0040